 Q - My budget does not include equipment, but I need to purchase some equipment.
 What do I do?

-A - You need to contact the SMHS Grants Manager about your situation, as the purchase of equipment in lieu of other direct costs will affect the indirect expenses of your project.
+A - You need to contact the SMHS Grants Manager, as the purchase of equipment in lieu of other direct costs will affect the indirect expenses of your project.
 Also in most cases you will need to get the funding agency's approval to purchase any equipment not listed in your proposal.